thiyagu-7/365-days-of-code/log.md

 ### Day 67, December 9, 2019
 * Integrated Questions page with Stackexchange API (basic integration)
 * Started with Pagination nav

+### Day 68, December 10, 2019
+* Completed pagination for Questions
+* Tested by calling actual API and paginating the results